Mixed Martial Arts (MMA) is a full contact combat sport and Turlock’s Lewis Gonzalez competes in the sport as a professional fighter.

 Gonzalez started training for MMA fighting when he was 19 after he started seeing some people in UFC or Bellator on TV that he used to beat in wrestling matches.
 While he was working at Bilson’s Sport Shop, Gonzalez got interested and went across the street to Team Voodoo on Lander Avenue.
 He spoke with trainer Gene Fields and then later started training with Fields.

 While Gonzalez had a good wrestling background, he still had to work on his standup and jiu-jitsu a lot.
-After training with Fields and working on his techniques, Gonzalez said that he was ready to fight at the age of 21.
+So, he found the Best BJJ Gi he could and, after training with Fields and working on his techniques, Gonzalez said that he was ready to fight at the age of 21.

 With a previous amateur record of 3-0 and a current pro record of 5-0, Gonzalez is starting to get noticed.
 He continually trains with Gene Fields at Team Voodoo and he also works on his boxing technique at the Delhi Boxing Club with coach Jeff Tovar.